This document was compiled and is copyright (2001) by Robert J. Budzynski.

 turned out that when told to execute an ASCII text file with

-magic, my Linux system tries to run it as a
+no #! magic, my Linux system tries to run it as a

-) script (or maybe that's a
+shell (sh) script (or maybe that's a

-feature).
+bash feature).
 Well, the first nonempty line in

-that script was like import "Foo";
+that script was like import "Foo";.
+Look up the

-to solve the riddle (it's part
+manpage for import to solve the riddle (it's part

 of the ImageMagick suite).
 Killing the script and typing

-at the prompt gets things back to
+xrefresh at the prompt gets things back to

 normal.